tomshenry87/tools/readme.md

 - **Output:** Formatted CLI table + `results.json` with full detail
 - **Error handling:** Distinguishes auth failures, timeouts, and unreachable hosts

+## CSV INPUT FILES
+- Must be savd in /scripts/secrets
+- Templates for each script are located in /scripts/secrets/templates
+- Remove _template from CSV file sname

 ## Dependencies

 ```